-The Weeknd Pushing Grammy Officials To Make Selena Gomez His Plus One
+The Weeknd Reportedly Pushing Grammy Officials To Make Selena Gomez His Plus One

 According to E!
 Online, The Weeknd is coming off a relationship with model Bella Hadid.
 Bella didn’t respond too well to her ex-boyfriend’s new romance.
 Shortly after the make-out photos surfaced, Bella shared a picture of herself flipping off some paparazzi.
 An insider later confirmed that Bella “is actually not over The Weeknd,” which explains her actions.

-Speaking of Bella, Daily Mail reports that Gomez isn’t worried about any backlash she might receive for going public with her new romance.
+Speaking of Bella, the Daily Mail reports that Gomez isn’t worried about any backlash she might receive for going public with her new romance.
 Despite rumors of their friendship, a source close to Gomez claims that she and Bella are nothing more than acquaintances.

 “Selena is not good friends with either Gigi or Bella.
 She knows them through other people, but they are just acquaintances,” the source explained.
 “She is friendly with them, but not friends with them… Selena and Gigi were never fond of each other, so Selena definitely doesn’t have any stipulations about hooking up with, or dating, Bella’s ex.”